astra-sim/astra-sim/README.md

 # Clone the repository
 $ git clone https://github.com/astra-sim/astra-sim.git

-# cloning the repository
+# cloning the submodules
 $ cd astra-sim
 $ git submodule init
 $ git submodule update
 ```

 #### Instructions for compiling & running Garnet2.0 as the network simulator
 1. Run "./build/astra_garnet/build.sh -c" to compile and integrate astra-sim with gem5 (-l flag will clean the cpmpilation).
 This will create a binary file where garnet is integrated with astra-sim.
+The analytical backend is hosted at https://github.com/georgia_tech_synergy_lab/gem5_astra .
 2. Run an example inside the examples/ directory with garnet as a backend. example: "examples/run_allreduce.sh -n garnet".
 This command will run a single all-reduce collective on a Torus topology.
-3. The results of example script runs will be dumped inside "examples/results/" path the detailed and EndToEnd csv files for this run are stored there (times are in microseconds in the
+3. The results of example script runs will be dumped inside "examples/results/" path.

 #### Instructions for compiling & running analytical backend as the network simulator
 1. Run "./build/astra_analytical/build.sh -c" to compile and integrate astra-sim with gem5 (-l flag will clean the cpmpilation).
 This will create a binary file where analytical backend is integrated with astra-sim.
+The analytical backend is hosted at https://github.com/astra-sim/analytical .
 2. Run an example inside the examples/ directory with garnet as a backend. example: "examples/run_allreduce.sh -n analytical".
 This command will run a single all-reduce collective on a Torus topology.
-3. The results of example script runs will be dumped inside "examples/results/" path the detailed and EndToEnd csv files for this run are stored there (times are in microseconds in the
+3. The results of example script runs will be dumped inside "examples/results/" path.

 #### Instructions for compiling & running NS3 as the network simulator
 Coming Soon!

-NOTE: The on-screen reported delays (no matter what backend is used) after the end of simulation are in cycles while the delays inside the csv files are in terms of microSeconds.
+NOTE: The on-screen reported delays (no matter what backend is used) after the end of simulation are in cycles while the delays inside the csv files are in terms of microseconds.

 #### ASTRA-SIM Binary Command Line Options
 When running the binary file (no matter what backend is used), the following options may be passed to the binary file (see example scripts):